call911nowplz/LuckPermsMMOProfiles/README.md

 I am aware i can use LuckPerms API directly instead of commands, But this works just as good so i didn't bother

+For support or questions, Join my [Discord](https://discord.gg/JEqREs76yh) and open a ticket